jirib/notes/README.md

 borg extract --strip-components <digit> ::$(borg list --last 1 | awk '{ print $1 }') <path>
 ```

+Use `BORG_PASSCOMMAND` variable with literal command how to get the
+password, instead of `BORG_PASSHRASE`, as the latter might leak in the
+logs.

 ### rear

 [Rear](https://github.com/rear/rear) is not ready to use tool, it's